 Humphrey Bogart and a sultry Lauren Bacall starred in this 1946 classic based on the Raymond Chandler mystery.
 Gumshoe Philip Marlowe is hired by millionaire General Sternwood to investigate a case of blackmail.
 Sternwood's pouting and petulant daughter Carmen is a sulky sex kitten with a stack of gambling debts.
-Rare book dealer, Arthur Geiger, is demanding that Sternwood make good on the debts but it is obvious that the 'debts' are really a sham cover for blackmail.
+Rare book dealer Arthur Geiger demands that Sternwood make good on the debts, but it's obvious that the 'debts' are really a sham cover for blackmail.

 The Blue Dahlia